Manipulator Differential Kinematics: Part 2: Acceleration and Advanced Applications: Analytical Form

 The analytical Jacobian represented with roll-pitch-yaw angle rates is

+In the case where $\beta = \pm 90\deg$, $\mat{A}$ will be singular and its inverse does not exist.
+Therefore, for applications involving the analytical differential kinematics, it is important to choose an angular representation where the singularity lies outside of the normal operating range of the robot \cite{peter}.

-The derivative of $\J_a(\q)$ is typically used in applications which have a task-space acceleration term.
-We can obtain $\dmat{J}_a(\q)$ from (\ref{eq:ja}) using the product rule
+The derivative of $\J_\Lambda(\q)$ is typically used in applications that have a task-space acceleration term.
+We can obtain $\dmat{J}_\Lambda(\q)$ from (\ref{eq:ja}) using the product rule

-where the derivative of the augmented Jacobian $\hmat{J}(\vec{\varGamma})$ is
+where the derivative of the augmented Jacobian $\mat{J}_\Gamma(\vec{\varGamma})$ is

-To calculate the analytical Jacobian in different units, the equation in (\ref{eq:rpy}) which represents a general roll-pitch-yaw rotation in XYZ order can be replaced with the appropriate equation for a different rotation sequence.
-Subsequently following through the methodology presented in this section can produce an analytical Jacobian and derivative for any rotational sequence.
+As previously mentioned, the analytical Jacobian can be derived for different orientation parameterisations including Euler angles, exponential coordinates or ZYX roll-pitch-yaw angles.
+To achieve this, the rotation matrix in (\ref{eq:rpy}) is replaced with the appropriate elements for the different parameterisation and following through the methodology presented in this section to produce the appropriate analytical Jacobian and derivative.